steve-perkins/ResumeFodder/README.md

 Full details for each command:

-resume init <filename>
+ResumeFodder.exe init <filename>
-resume init resume.xml
+ResumeFodder.exe init resume.xml

 	Will generate an empty resume data file with the specified filename, which must have either a '.json' or '.xml' file